 The Trustees are responsible for the other information.
-The other information comprises the information included in the document titled "The Tony Elumelu Foundation Annual Financial Statements for the year ended 31 December 2020", which includes the Foundation Information, Report of the Trustees, Statement of Trustees responsibilities in Relation to the Preparation of the Financial Statements and Other National Disclosures.
+The other information comprises the information included in the document titled "The Tony Elumelu Foundation Annual Financial Statements for the year ended 31 December 2021", which includes the Foundation information, Report of the Trustees, Statement of Trustees' responsibilities in relation to the preparation of the Financial Statements, Statement of Corporate Responsibility and Other National Disclosures.
 The other information does not include the financial statements and our auditor's report thereon.